-Our team of cardiologists is here ready to serve you!
-Once a patient’s medical history, family history and risk factors are reviewed, additional testing or imaging studies may be recommended to more accurately diagnose heart or vascular problems.
+Our board-certified cardiologist and vascular surgeon are here ready to serve you!
+Once a patient’s medical and family history as well as the risk factors are reviewed, additional testing or imaging studies may be recommended to more accurately diagnose heart or vascular problems.

 ANKLE-BRACHIAL INDEX (ABI)